 To reach that goal, rather than following the conventional strategy, we have to focus on the new strategy to embrace the challenges of the fourth industrial revolution.

-We have seen some of the movements like ‘Made in Bangladesh’ strategy already in this budget whereas some are yet to be fulfilled.
+We have seen some of the movements like the ‘Made in Bangladesh’ strategy already in this budget whereas some are yet to be fulfilled.

-The writer is the managing director of Dream71 Bangladesh Ltd and director of Bangladesh Association of Software and Information Services.
+The writer is the managing director of Dream71 Bangladesh Ltd and director of the Bangladesh Association of Software and Information Services.